XAdanM/XAdamM.github.io/content/posts/avatar.md

 Billiam: You took me all the way here to San Silicono to tell me this? (starts uncontrollably laughing) What a joke.

+Bella: (jokes) I've an idea!
+Billiam, you should hound the other Mastodon developers into rewriting the whole thing in Rust.

 Bobert: (out of nowhere) Ezon, you think you're so smart and creative, but we're one step ahead of you.

 (Everyone turns and stares at Bobert)